ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-gb.md

 ### Configure additional Exchange accounts (optional)

-You can configure additional accounts if you wish, and if you have not already done so via the wizard.
+You can configure additional accounts if you have not already done so via the wizard.

 To do this, click on the Hosted Exchange service concerned in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then on `Email accounts`{.action}.
 You will see a table showing all of the accounts currently configured, or about to be configured on your service.